florinpop17/work-journal/Projects/009 - React Flashcards/README.md

 6. [x] Allow user to add new FlashCards and Decks
 7. [x] Add modal for creating and editing Decks
 8. [x] Link the modals with corresponding functionality
-9. [ ] Link action buttons with the Cards
+9. [x] Link action buttons with the Cards
-10. [ ] Link play button with the corresponding Deck
+10. [x] Link play button with the corresponding Deck
 11. [ ] Add animation when new Card is shown
 12. [ ] Show progress: currentCard / totalCards
+13. [ ] Create game loop where the user will play until all the cards were answered correctly
+14. [ ] Redesign the adding / editing of the decks and cards
+15. [ ] Add delete functionality for decks and cards

 ## Link